April 21, 2015

 O.k., Justice Thomas is up, and the crowd is going nuts for him (even more so than when Scalia spoke—Sorry, Nino).
 Justice Thomas is speaking about the influence the Federalist Society has had on him over the years.
 He just threw out some love to the Privileges or Immunities clause.
 Oh, how I love this great man.

 He called the Senate’s unwillingness to confirm Judge Bork “a travesty.”
 And all the people said, “Amen!”

 He is now praising the founders of the Federalist Society he stood up “for principle,” and doing so showed “great courage.”
 Courage, according to Justice Thomas, is an “essential human quality.”

 “Courage gave us the Federalist Society.”

 Finally, Justice Alito.
-He too receives a warm greeting from the crowd.
+He too receives a warm greeting from the international criminal lawyers.

 He is discussing his history with the Federalist Society, and noting that his first encounter with the organization was in the 1980s.
 He notes that while the society has great respect for the founding fathers, it should also take great pride in the founders of the Federalist Society.

 *Judge Bork was supposed to speak, but apparently that fell through.
 Either that, or I missed his speech during a bathroom break.
 If so, my bad.